winniec9153/sep11-freedom-project/prep/presentation.md

 ```

 ## Conclusion
 * I will say how overall Budgeting app are very beneficial and will help you fianncially so you dont over spend and realise how much money you are spednig.
 Then I will say a take away I had when making this Budgeting App.
+For example how I should had manage my time better when making this app as i started to feel rushed toward the end due t my procrastination.
 *

 <!-- EXAMPLE